Strontium: Isotopes

 Natural strontium is a mixture of four stable isotopes: 84Sr, 86Sr, 87Sr, and 88Sr.
-Their abundance increases with increasing mass number and the heaviest, 88Sr, makes up about 82.6% of all natural strontium, though the abundance varies due to the production of radiogenic 87Sr as the daughter of long-lived beta-decaying 87Rb.
+Of these isotopes, 88Sr is the most abundant, making up about 82.6% of all natural strontium, though the abundance varies somewhat due to the production of radiogenic 87Sr as the daughter of long-lived beta-decaying 87Rb.
 This is the basis of rubidium–strontium dating.

-Of the unstable isotopes, the primary decay mode of the isotopes lighter than 85Sr is electron capture or positron emission to isotopes of rubidium, and that of the isotopes heavier than 88Sr is electron emission to isotopes of yttrium.
+Of the unstable isotopes, the primary decay mode of the isotopes lighter than 86Sr is electron capture or positron emission to isotopes of rubidium, and that of the isotopes heavier than 88Sr is electron emission to isotopes of yttrium.
 Of special note are 89Sr and 90Sr.
-The former has a half-life of 50.6 days and is used to treat bone cancer due to strontium's chemical similarity and hence ability to replace calcium.
-While 90Sr (half-life 28.90 years) has been used similarly, it is also an isotope of concern in fallout from nuclear weapons and nuclear accidents due to its production as a fission product.
-Its presence in bones can cause bone cancer, cancer of nearby tissues, and leukemia.
-The 1986 Chernobyl nuclear accident contaminated about 30,000 km2 with greater than 10 kBq/m2 with 90Sr, which accounts for about 5% of the 90Sr which was in the reactor core.
+The former has a half-life of 50.56 days and is used to treat bone cancer due to strontium's chemical similarity and hence ability to replace calcium.
+While 90Sr (half-life 28.91 years) has been used similarly, it is more an isotope of concern in fallout from nuclear weapons and nuclear accidents due to its longer life (both are produced as fission products).
+Its presence in bones, where all strontium accumulates, can cause bone cancer, cancer of nearby tissues, and leukemia.
+The 1986 Chernobyl nuclear accident contaminated about 30,000 km2 with greater than 10 kBq/m2 of 90Sr, or an estimated 5% of the reactor's total content of 90Sr.